circleci/circleci-docs/jekyll/_cci2/custom-images.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/JYVLeguIbe0" frameborder="0" allowfullscreen></iframe>
 </div>

+## Creating a Custom Image Manually

+The following sections provide a walkthrough of how to create a custom image manually.
+In most cases you'll want to have a custom image for your [primary container]({{ site.baseurl }}/2.0/glossary/#primary-container) so that is the focus of this document.
+But, you can easily apply this knowledge to create images for supporting containers as well.

-## Prerequisites
+### Prerequisites

 As a prerequisite you'll need to have Docker installed.
 Please follow the [official Docker guide](https://docs.docker.com/engine/installation/).
 If you are unfamiliar with Docker, we recommend reading Docker's [getting started guide](https://docs.docker.com/engine/getstarted/).

-## Choosing a Base Image and Creating a Dockerfile
+### Choosing a Base Image

 Use an image with your main language/framework as a base image.
 [Docker Hub](https://hub.docker.com/) has pre-built images for most popular languages and frameworks.